Dam Construction Information in PDF Format

 After about 10 years of considering various options, engineering, negotiations with the DNR, and planning, the Dam spillway pipe will be lined, and the spillway inlet will be updated to the most recent standards.

 Construction will start on October 7, 2024 and is expected to end by December 31, 2024.
 The lake will need to be drained 60 inches from normal pool for excavation and installation of a stop gate in the spillway inlet structure.
 Normal pool is considered the lake elevation when the water is right at the spillway inlet weir.
 Due to excavation and construction of a temporary dam around the spillway inlet, the boat ramp will also be closed during the project.
-The boat ramp will close on October 7th at the latest, but may be closed anytime between September 8th and October 7th if the ramp becomes unusable.
+The boat ramp will close after September 8th.

-The board will keep the lake at a reasonable elevation until September 3, 2024 to allow for the summer boating season.
+The valve will be opened in early August since the lake level is much higher than normal at this time of the year (the valve will lower the lake approximately 1” per day).
+The board will keep the lake at a reasonable elevation (24 inches below normal pool) until September 3, 2024 to allow for the summer boating season.
 If members do not want their boats on the lake during winter, please remove your boat by September 8, 2024 at the latest.
+Per our current schedule, the lake will be 29 inches below normal pool by this date (similar to the water level in November of previous years).
 The concern is lake elevation at the boat ramp.
 It can be a challenge removing certain boats from the lake when the elevation is low enough.
 If members are going to keep their boats on the lake, the same rules apply as they do every year – they either must be tied to your dock (or a dock you have permission to be at), or the boat must be on your property.
 Heritage Lake Association owned docks are not acceptable locations for long term boat parking.
 Lake front members should also be aware that the lake will be 30 to 36 inches lower than previous winter seasons.
-Docks may need to be moved or secured, and checked throughout the winter and spring as the lake level rises.
+Docks may need to be moved or secured and checked throughout the winter and spring as the lake level rises.

 Please check the website for updates as details about the project may change.
 The September 3rd, 8th, and October 7th dates are not expected to change.
 Updates will be provided at the monthly board meetings as well.